Free «Heart Disease in Middle Age Colombian Population» Essay Sample

 Overweight and Obesity

 The World Health Organization (WHO) explains that overweight refers to a body mass index (BMI) of 25 to 29.9kg/m2, while obesity is characterized with BMIs of 30 kg/m2 and above (Lanas, Serón, & Lanas, 2013).
 Furthermore, individuals with normal weight have a BMI of between 18.5 and 24.9 kg/m2 (Lanas, Serón, & Lanas, 2013).
 Many nations have been marred with the challenge of overweight and obesity that are linked to the ever-increasing prevalence of cardiac diseases.
 According to Yusuf et al. (2014), obesity is an independent risk factor for heart diseases, such as coronary heart disease, in addition to being a risk for diabetes and hypertension.
 Addressing this challenge involves the effort of the locals and their health care providers, for example, nurses.
 Individuals should engage themselves in the activities that reduce their weight and help them maintain a healthy weight.
 Such activities include the performance of regular physical exercises and the adherence to healthy and balanced diets (Lanas, Serón, & Lanas, 2013).
-Additionally, nurses and other health personnel should educate middle-aged Colombians about the importance of maintaining a healthy body weight and inform the population about the standard values of weight and BMI.
-Such a thing is important to eradicate that being overweight is a sign of good health among middle age Colombians.

 Physical Inactivity

 Physical inactivity is a risk factor for heart diseases since sedentary lifestyle is a cause of other risk conditions.
 Yusuf et al. (2014) claim that besides being a risk factor for cardiac diseases conditions, a sedentary lifestyle causes other heart disease risk factors, including hyperglycemia, obesity, and hypertension.
 Performing regular physical exercises helps in burning excessive calories in the body, something that further aids in the utilization of fats that could otherwise clog the coronary arteries and result in deadly cardiac diseases.
-As Lanas, Serón, and Lanas (2013) claim, 7.1% of the middle age Latin Americans suffer from coronary heart diseases, which could be attributed to their sedentary lifestyle.
+As Lanas, Serón, and Lanas (2013) claim, 7.1% of the middle age Latin Americans suffer from coronary heart defects, which could be attributed to their sedentary lifestyle.
 Adult individuals from 18 to 65 years of age require at least 20 minutes of vigorous physical activity thrice a week, or moderate intensity aerobic exercises for not less than 30 minutes five times a week (Lanas, Serón, & Lanas, 2013).
 Nurses and other health professionals should educate individuals in this population on the importance of physical exercises when it comes to cardiovascular diseases.

 Benefit from Our Service: Save 25%